-- 1. The Town's largest capital project over the next several years is expected to be the acquisition of a new lot for the town garage, and construction of the necessary structures on that parcel.
-The Town should begin looking for a suitable location but it is still premature to determine estimated costs or timetables. - 2.
+The Town's largest capital project over the next several years is expected to be the acquisition of a new lot for the town garage, and construction of the necessary structures on that parcel.
+The Town should begin looking for a suitable location but it is still premature to determine estimated costs or timetables.

 Paved roads are resurfaced and upgraded as needed and as funds permit.
 Major projects are funded with State and Federal monies paying 80% to 90% of the total costs.
-Smaller projects are funded with local tax revenue. - 3.
+Smaller projects are funded with local tax revenue.

 The four town bridges crossing the Batten Kill have all been replaced or extensively repaired in recent years.
 The two steel bridges at either end of River Road are built to the same specifications as state bridges on major highways and should have a life expectancy of 50 to 75 years with routine maintenance.
 The two wooden bridges (Benedict Crossing and the Covered Bridge) have been rehabilitated, but will require ongoing work to remain serviceable.
 At this time, there are no plans to replace these two wooden structures because of their historic value.
-Both wooden bridges were repaired after Hurricane Irene. - 4.
+Both wooden bridges were repaired after Hurricane Irene.

 Gravel roads are maintained regularly each year by adding material as needed and grading.
-A program with the State will assist in improving signage on gravel roads to make safer highways. - 5.
+A program with the State will assist in improving signage on gravel roads to make safer highways.

 The focus of the Town is to maintain and improve the existing Town highways.
-Future growth in Town should move in such direction that existing roads are utilized and the Town is not put into a position where it has to expand its highway system. - 6.
+Future growth in Town should move in such direction that existing roads are utilized and the Town is not put into a position where it has to expand its highway system.

 Investments that would encourage the inappropriate development of important agricultural, forest, or natural areas should be avoided.
 The Town should ensure that plans for State-owned roads are not contrary to this or other municipal goals, and that plans of adjacent municipalities are consistent with the objectives outlined in this plan.

+Significant amounts of energy are expended to transport goods and people from homes to work, shopping, and beyond.
+To reduce energy expenditures for daily light duty vehicle use, increased opportunities for ridesharing and public transit should be explored.
+Electrification of the personal vehicle fleet with the support of financial incentives from Efficiency Vermont for electric vehicle (EV) purchases and the installation of EV charging stations at public locations in town will be a key strategy to lower future energy use and increase reliance on renewable, locally-generated electricity.